CaAlden/film/content/reviews/the-french-dispatch.md

 rating: 5
 imdb: 7.2
 image: https://m.media-amazon.com/images/M/MV5BNmQxZTNiODYtNzBhYy00MzVlLWJlN2UtNTc4YWZjMDIwMmEzXkEyXkFqcGdeQXVyMTkxNjUyNQ@@._V1_SX300.jpg
-summary: "A new film from Wes Anderson styled after a magazine"
+summary: A new film from Wes Anderson styled after a magazine
+quick_look: Charming and highly stylized, this movie has immediately joined my shelf of favorites.
+Great if you are a Wes Anderson fan or just someone looking for absurdist humor.
+genres:
+  - Comedy
+  - Drama
+  - Romance
 ---

 ## Synopsis